grey-cat-1908/website/content/blog/1d-collisions/index.md

 $$

 This leads to the conclusion that the wall will not change its position, but the particle will change its velocity value to the opposite.

+---

+## Note

+[^1]: Galperin G. A. (9 December 2003). ["PLAYING POOL WITH π (THE NUMBER π FROM A BILLIARD POINT OF VIEW)"](http://rcd.ics.org.ru/upload/iblock/007/RCD080402.pdf).
+DOI: [10.1070/RD2003v008n04ABEH000252](http://rcd.ics.org.ru/RD2003v008n04ABEH000252/)

+[^2]: Please be aware that the project is distributed under the MIT license.
+However, if you decide to use it as the basis of your project, it would be advisable to contact me first.